BI66IE619/Inspect-Element-Developer-Tools/README.md

 5. Hop into any page you would like to inspect element on and open/run the bookmark
 6. Enjoy!

+# How To Use CORRECTLY
+Warning that if the tabs don't swap while using the IE/Dev Tools, that doesn't mean it's broken, Its just a glitch.
+To fix, just spam click the tabs until they switch or work.
+And if you want to use console, you must spam click the console menu to type in it.

 # Extra
 PS. this will get updates every few weeks to fix parches and bugs.